amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-compare-multiple.md

 source: 'https://help.amplitude.com/hc/en-us/articles/19458267203099-Compare-multiple-funnel-events-in-a-single-step'
 this_article_will_help_you:
   - 'Compare step-specific conversion rates for up to three events in a Funnel Analysis chart'
-updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
+updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
-updated_at: 1715113162
+updated_at: 1717015094
 ---
 In a Funnel Analysis chart, you can compare up to three events within a single conversion step.
-After [step 4 of building your funnel](/analytics/charts/funnel-analysis/funnel-analysis-build), select *Compare Event* from the *Options* fly-out menu, and then select the events to compare.
+After [step 4 of building your funnel](/analytics/charts/funnel-analysis/funnel-analysis-build), select *Compare Event*from the *Options* fly-out menu, and then select the events to compare.

 ![multiple_CEsin_funnel.png](/output/img/funnel-analysis/multiple-cesin-funnel-png.png)